Nutrition for Babies Explained by a Mum

 What hope have children got when they’re literally being spoon-fed sugary, fatty, caffeine-rich and alcoholic food and drink?
 And what do the maternal health centres do to help?
 More to the point, what are they doing to make this an even bigger problem?

 A few months ago I took my then 12-month-old daughter for her regular health centre check-up.
-For the discussion about food the nurse said that my daughter “should be eating what you’re eating by now.”
+For the discussion about food the nurse said that my daughter should be eating what you’re eating by now.
 Taken literally, I could have gone home and served her a slice of pizza with a glass of red wine and a chocolate for dessert.
 It’s a huge assumption that I eat healthily let alone know what eating the same as myself means.

 It made me think that it’s not so much an issue of children eating the wrong foods as parents not being taught about providing nutritional foods for their children.
+As parents, we should be educated about healthy food choices for our children and taught how to properly balance their diets.
+It’s not enough to simply tell parents what not to feed their children; we need guidance on what they should be fed instead.

 Leave a Comment